-In my early 20’s I came down with a horrible cough that wouldn’t go away.
-My very “experienced” doctor (who was in practice for 57 years before he retired) swabbed my throat and then disappeared to a dark room just beyond my view, where he prepared a slide and viewed it under a microscope to arrive at my diagnosis–a rare approach to medicine these days.
+In my early 20’s I came down with a horrible cough that wouldn’t go away, and my very experienced doctor, who had been practicing for 57 years before he finally retired, swabbed my throat and then disappeared to a dark room just beyond my view.
+There, he prepared a slide and viewed it under a microscope to arrive at my diagnosis – a rare, old-school approach to medicine these days, I’d say.

-It turned out that I had strep, and I can still remember his wise words reminding me that if only people would stay home and rest, rather than trying to “work through” their ailments, medication wouldn’t be such a necessity.
+It turned out that I had strep throat, and I can still remember his wise words reminding me that “if only people would stay home and rest, rather than trying to work through their ailments, medication wouldn’t be such a necessity.”

 And then he wrote me a prescription for an antibiotic.